 Second, they don’t include any automated backups in the Starter or Business plans.
-It’s a $19+/yr upsell.
+It’s a $19+/year upsell.
 Most hosting companies have some sort of automatic backup included – even if it’s a setup like HostGator’s where they do automated weekly backups, and you pay for a restore.

 No matter who you use, you should always do backups yourself.
 But it’s good to have your hosting company do a backup of your backup, just in case.
 With HostPapa, paying more for backups is something else to add on and make sure you take care of.

 Is HostPapa Worth It?

 Overall, I found HostPapa to be a solid small business host.
-In an industry increasingly dominated by just a couple mega-corporations, it’s refreshing to find a great independent hosting company with a good product.
+In an industry increasingly dominated by just a couple of mega-corporations, it’s refreshing to find a great independent hosting company with a good product.
 You can check out HostPapa’s current promo.

 If you are looking for an independent shared hosting company with similar pricing, better performance, and customer support, and you have a bit more budget, then I recommend checking out InMotion Hosting.

 If you are looking for a very affordable option with the option to pay monthly, then I’d check out HostGator.

-If you are still unsure – then checkout my article on the best web hosting.
+If you are still unsure – then check out my article on the best web hosting services.